NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 WORKER

-I help you slow down anxious thought cycles and reconnect with your body, offering a gentle, culturally sensitive space to explore the roots of your stress.
+I help you slow down anxious thought cycles and reconnect with your body, offering a gentle, culturally sensitive space to explore the roots of your stress and reclaim your relaxation using ACT, CBT, and Somatic Awareness.

 Why does life feel so hard right now?